-Tim Bowen has been working hard to bring you the final Your English article of 2010.
+Tim Bowen has been working hard to bring you this article.

 Hard functions most commonly as an adjective but it can also be used as an adverb and, in both forms, is used in a range of idioms.

 Apart from its more common adjectival meanings, hard can be used to mean ‘strong and not easily frightened’, as in ‘He likes to pretend he’s hard but he’s really soft underneath’.
 It can also be used to describe water.
 Hard water is water that does not mix easily with soap because it contains a lot of minerals.
 Hard facts are certain and can be proved, as can hard evidence.
 If you are hard at something such as work, you are engaged in it busily, but if you are hard on someone, you are unpleasant to them and criticize them a lot.
 If something is hard on something else, it causes damage to it, as in ‘Aerobics is quite hard on the knees’.